 Once I had hamburgers in my head I started salivating and they wouldn’t leave.
 I ordered one and a beer.
 He told me there were no hamburgers.
 Too late, the beer was open, so I settled for a steak and had a pleasant afternoon reading, eating and drinking.
 Gerard wasn’t taking part in Ramadan either – he called out, raised a glass of pastis, and we both smiled guiltily as his thirsty wife looked on.

 Simon is a fellow author of From The Grand Canyon to the Great Wall, with some riveting stories of his travels through Africa.
 Next up, Simon is off to Gambia to buy solar power and that’s bound to be another adventure.
-His guest house will open within the next few months and he will be leading treks as well as offering dance, drum and photography courses.
+His guest house The Little Baobab is open.
 Do come and visit.
-In the meantime, visit his site and check out his beautiful photography at Travels With My Shirt.